Expert medical and surgical care in Thailand

 Ovarian cyst removal in Thailand costs 50 to 70 percent less than equivalent procedures in the US ($9,000–$18,000), Australia (A$7,500–A$15,000), and UK (£6,600–£13,500).
 The savings reflect Thailand's lower operating costs, not lower surgical standards.

-Types of Ovarian Cyst Removal in Thailand
+Types of Ovarian Cyst Removal

 The approach depends on cyst size, type, and whether malignancy is a concern.
-Your pre-operative ultrasound and blood markers — particularly CA-125 — guide the surgical plan.
+Your pre-operative ultrasound and blood markers, particularly CA-125, guide the surgical plan.

 Laparoscopic Cystectomy